hgedia/blog.nil.foundation-hg/_posts/2021-11-01-mina-ethereum-bridge-design.md

 ## Didn't you post such a description already?

 Not really.
-What we do is not the bridge itself, but a core mechanism, a crucial component to it.
+What we do is not the bridge itself, but a core mechanism, a crucial component to achieving such a bridging.
 Mina state verification on Ethereum.
 This will not bring the bridge functionality out of the box, but with proper applications on top of it, this can be used to build such a functionality.

 ## Which applications?

 Yeah.
 That is what I was about to tell.

-Let us consider a hypothetical Mina-Ethereum bridging application based on a state proof verification mechanism.
+Let us consider a hypothetical Mina-Ethereum bridge based on a state proof verification mechanism.
 What would it consist of?

 Well, first of all, we gotta make sure that whatever happens in Mina can be proved to be valid on Ethereum.
 This can be done as follows:

 1. Retrieve Mina state proof.
 2. Put it onto Ethereum.
 3. Ethereum checks if the state proof is valid.
 4. Ethereum accepts and stores the proof in case it is valid and rejects otherwise.

 Notice that there are no incentivized protocol participants which prove the state proof is valid.
 As there are no incentives at all.
 This means it is completely trustless.

 ## Why is it so?

 Mina's state proof is self-validatable.
 Even in case a non-valid proof gets generated and submitted to Ethereum side, it will simply not pass the verification.